TimeMachine1994/TributetreamWebV1/README.md

 x Learn how to store media to cloud flare for the background video x setup dot ENV to get video to load.
--> Add better error logging for the user sign in page -> Generate user account instead of asking for it x Fix the colors on the search page
+-> Add better error logging for the user sign in page x Generate user account instead of asking for it x Fix the colors on the search page
 - Complete the user dashboard
-- Create a page for the funeral director to submit feedback and get prices.
-- update the main tributestream website
+- Create a page for the funeral director to submit feedback and get prices. x update the main tributestream website
 - Update the footer on the custom link page x Redo the template for the custom link page
 - install custom link page into worcdpress
 - QC all Links and Functions
-- Don't let duplicate links stop the user from creating a link, just iterate the link with a number at the end -1, -2, etc
+x Don't let duplicate links stop the user from creating a link, just iterate the link with a number at the end -1, -2, etc
-- Update email so it shows the correct login page
-- Renew Wordpress Hosting by Oct.
+- Update email so it shows the correct login page x Renew Wordpress Hosting by Oct.
 15

 **************************
 Current status report log:
 **************************
+11-12-2024
+Work

 10-28-2024
 Fixed template, need to fine tune error logging and other pages...but MVP is working and can be launched.
 Template is 80% there.